 It has employed the direct-to-consumer strategy in both the national well as international markets and is accessible in retail stores, factory outlets, stores with multi-brands, and on websites.

-They are accessible through courses retailers like Amazon or Flipkart.
+They are accessible through course retailers like Amazon or Flipkart.
 Converse plans to launch more stores across the major cities of India.
 In the USA they are widely accessible at Walmart retail stores as well as Payless stores.

 Marketing Strategy of Converse – Brand equity

-The shoes are also famous for their lining of the canvas.
-They are famous for their sneakers called Chucks that are reasonably priced and have a wide range of designs and patterns.
+The shoes are also famous for their lining the canvas.
+They are famous for their sneakers called Chucks which are reasonably priced and have a wide range of designs and patterns.
 The company’s position has allowed for an opening to a variety of future possibilities and current trends for Converse.

 Converse’s worldwide revenue in 2018, was 1.89 billion dollars.
 In the rankings titled “Top 100 Brands for Millennials”, Converse ranks in the 84th spot.
 Converse is a well-known brand and a popular choice for millennials looking to show their individuality.